Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Theoretical framework

 The kinematics of the QE scattering process is bounded by~\cite{Lai:2021sww}

 where

 This condition indicates that the neutrino beam energy $E$ determines the maximal and minimal values of $Q^2$ ($Q^2=-q^2$), which, in turn, implies that any constraints on $Q^2_{\max}$ and $Q^2_{\min}$ restrict the $E$ selection.
-An explicit example is that a minimal requirement for $E$ ($E\gtrsim 8.33$~GeV) of the scattering process can be obtained by using the condition $Q^2_{\max}=Q^2_{\min}$; this can also be visualized in Fig.~\ref{fig:Eselection} by noting the intersection point of the red and green lines that represent the $E$-$Q^2_{\max}$ and $E$-$Q^2_{\min}$ relations, respectively.
+An explicit example is that a minimal requirement for $E$ ($E\gtrsim 8.33$~GeV) of the scattering process can be obtained by using the condition $Q^2_{\max}=Q^2_{\min}$; this can also be visualized in Fig.~\ref{fig:Eselection} by noting the intersection point of the red and green curves that represent the $E$-$Q^2_{\max}$ and $E$-$Q^2_{\min}$ relations, respectively.
 Besides the kinematic constraint on $Q^2_{\max}$, we also consider the limit from our theoretical framework.
 As our analyses are carried out in the framework of $\mathcal{L}_{\text{eff}}$ given by Eq.~\eqref{eq:Leff}, to ensure the validity of our results, we require $Q^2_{\max}$ to not exceed $Q^2_{b}=16\,\text{GeV}^2\approx m_b^2$.
 Such a requirement, depicted by the blue line in Fig.~\ref{fig:Eselection}, indicates an upper bound $E\lesssim 13.41\,\text{GeV}$, provided that the observables one is interested in, such as the total cross section, involve $Q^2_{\max}$.
 Otherwise, $E$ is not bounded from above, since one can always concentrate on the lower $Q^2$ range, even though a high $Q^2_{\max}$ is available due to a high $E$.

 It is interesting to note that the $\tau$-optimized $\nu_\tau$ flux at the Deep Underground Neutrino Experiment (DUNE) drops below $10^8\,\text{m}^{-2} \text{year}^{-1}$ at $E_{\nu_{\tau}}\gtrsim 14$~GeV~\cite{DUNE2020,Machado:2020yxl}, which is close to the upper bound of $E$ shown in Fig.~\ref{fig:Eselection}.
 If the proposed QE scattering process were measured at the DUNE, one could then explore all the observables considered in this work within the whole, available $Q^2$ range, while maintaining a relatively high $\nu_\tau$ beam flux.
+It should be pointed out that the neutrino oscillation experiments in the few-GeV range at DUNE use detectors constructed of liquid argon (see, e.g., Ref.~\cite{DUNE:2015lol}), where nuclear effects are significant.
+But the knowledge of those effects remains imperfect, which induces important uncertainties for the experiments of neutrino oscillation as well as the proposed QE scattering process at DUNE.